Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 35,000 to 100,000 yen

-Case 1: Savings-oriented (saving more than 50,000 yen per month)
+Case 1: Savings-focused (saving over 50,000 yen per month)

 Rent: 55,000 yen (suburbs of Tokyo/region)

-Fixed cost: 20,000 yen
+Fixed costs: 20,000 yen

 Variable costs: 50,000 yen